Lego City Undercover: Plot

-After rescuing Natalia from a group of mysterious men and partially reconciling with her, Chase later discovers that Vinnie is working for Rex himself.
-When Vinnie learns he won't be paid for his work and is ordered to steal more items for his buyer, he instructs Chase to steal from Blackwell.
+After rescuing Natalia from a group of mysterious men and partially reconciling with her, Chase later discovers that Vinnie is working for Rex.
+When Vinnie learns he will not be paid for his work and is ordered to steal more items for his buyer, he instructs Chase to steal from Blackwell.
 After breaking into his mansion but failing to secure any valuables due to being pursued by Blackwell's security forces, Chase returns to Vinnie's ice cream parlor, only to find it overrun by Rex's thugs and Vinnie locked in a freezer in retaliation for going against Rex's orders.
 Chase manages to save Vinnie from Rex's thugs and, after interrogating the thugs' leader, takes their place to learn what Rex is planning.

 Chase manages to infiltrate Rex's hideout and overhears Natalia's father, lunar scientist Henrik Kowalski, being interrogated by Rex.
 He discovers that Blackwell himself organized the crime wave and had managed to kidnap Natalia to coerce her father to work on his plans.
 Rescuing Kowalski, Chase calls Ellie with what he has learned, whereupon she informs him that Blackwell had recently been in the news with promises that he had plans that would change Lego City forever.
 Proceeding to Blackwell's mansion, he searches it to find evidence of Blackwell's crimes and locate Natalia.
 Chase soon discovers that Blackwell originally had plans to build an apartment complex and shopping mall in Bluebell, but was stopped by Lego City due to the presence of a rare and endangered squirrel species in the park.
-Humiliated and enraged at being denied, Blackwell began a new plan to build a colony on the Moon and converted his high-rise Blackwell Tower into a rocket, which Chase discovers will burn Lego City when it's launched.
+Humiliated and enraged at being denied, Blackwell began a new plan to build a colony on the Moon and converted his high-rise Blackwell Tower into a rocket, which Chase discovers will burn Lego City when it is launched.
 Chase quickly has Henrik and several members of the police department build a force field to prevent the rocket's engines from destroying the city.

 Learning that Blackwell still had Natalia with him, Chase chases him via a space shuttle.
 Blackwell leaves both Chase and Rex behind, destroying the shuttle.
 Chase defeats Rex in a final battle, whereupon Blackwell sends both into free fall towards Earth.
 Skydiving towards Natalia's prison within the rocket's command module, Chase rescues her by triggering the module's parachute.
 Once back in the city, Gleeson congratulates him for saving Lego City, while Dunby offers Chase the honor of overseeing Rex's arrest.
-However, Chase turns it down, claiming Natalia is more important to him now, and they rekindle their relationship, leaving to start a new life together.
+Chase turns it down, claiming Natalia is more important to him now, and they rekindle their relationship.